Is there anything better than the pure joy that fills your heart when your grandson or granddaughter makes eye contact and smiles at you?

 Or you can bolster an investment effort underway by the parents.

-Take the case of Chartered Financial Analyst Bill Staton, a senior advisor at Novare Capital Management in Charlotte, North Carolina.
+Take the case of Chartered Financial Analyst Bill Staton, a financial professional at Novare Capital Management in Charlotte, North Carolina.
 He and his wife set up an initial program to help their four children save.

 “While they lived at home, we opened a stock custodial account for each [child] and gave some money for a quick start,” Staton explained in an interview.
 “We let them pick the companies in which they wanted to invest.
 Once started, we had a deal: For every dollar they contributed to buy more shares, we’d match dollar for dollar—whether they earned the money or it was a gift.”